lokaur/CakeStore/README.md

 * GetCake(name)

 Every cake has name, price and cooking time.
 The list of cakes should be stored in the database.
-Make simple authorization for this service.
+Make simple authentication for this service.

 ### Cake Order Service (WIP)
 Microservice with public GRpc API: